bangerth/helmholtz/readme.md

 the scaling from length units used in the mesh file to meters.
 In the example above, this corresponds to the mesh file using millimeters.

-The second block describes where to find the frequency-dependent mechanical properties of the medium.
+The second block (third parameter) describes where to find the frequency-dependent mechanical properties of the medium.
 All parameters are given in SI units.
 The detailed format of this file is discussed below.